verifalia/verifalia-go-sdk/README.md

 }
 ```

-In addition to the HTTP Basic Auth method, this SDK also supports other different ways to authenticate to the Verifalia API, as explained in the subsequent paragraphs.

 #### Authenticating via X.509 client certificate (TLS mutual authentication)

+In addition to the HTTP Basic Auth method, this SDK also supports using a cryptographic X.509 client
-This authentication method uses a cryptographic X.509 client certificate to authenticate against the Verifalia API, through the TLS protocol.
-This method, also called mutual TLS authentication (mTLS) or two-way authentication, offers the highest degree of security, as only a cryptographically-derived key (and not the actual credentials) is sent over the wire on each request.
+certificate to authenticate against the Verifalia API, through the TLS protocol.
+This method, also
+called mutual TLS authentication (mTLS) or two-way authentication, offers the highest degree of
+security, as only a cryptographically-derived key (and not the actual credentials) is sent over
+the wire on each request.
+[What is X.509 TLS client-certificate authentication?](https://verifalia.com/help/sub-accounts/what-is-x509-tls-client-certificate-authentication)

 ```go
 package main